Skip to content

 0:00

 Let All Mortal Flesh Keep Silence is based on the traditional text and the Picardy hymn tune for SATB (a cappella) choir, and is suitable for concert choirs and church choirs.
+The traditional hymn is by Gerard Moultrie (1829–1885), based upon the third-century Divine Liturgy of St. James.

 The Text